Gustavo Ramos (artist): Career

 While Ramos was still in college, he created several self-portrait drawings as he studied the techniques of the old masters.
 In 2020, one of his self-portraits from this period was featured on the cover of The Artist's Magazine's "The Best of Drawing," earning him nationwide recognition.

-After finishing his studies in 2018, Ramos created a series of realistic portrait paintings with a focus on psychological narratives that would go on to be featured in publications like The Artist's Magazine, Fine Art Connoisseur, and Southwest Art which included him in "21 Under 31: Young Artists to Buy Now".
+After finishing his studies in 2018, Ramos created a series of realistic portrait paintings with a focus on psychological narratives that would go on to be featured in publications like The Artist's Magazine, Fine Art Connoisseur, BuzzFeed and Southwest Art which included him in "21 Under 31: Young Artists to Buy Now".
 In 2019, Ramos was accepted into the Art Renewal Center 13th Annual Salon, with his selected painting receiving a Staff Award and travelling to Sotheby's and the European Museum of Modern Art.
 In 2021, Ramos earned his place as a finalist in the Boynes Emerging Artist Award.

 In 2022, Ramos was selected by Royal Talens as the artist to represent North America in The Year of Rembrandt, where he was awarded a trip to the Netherlands and the opportunity to display his work at the Rijksmuseum alongside the 6 other winning artists.

+In 2024, Ramos was included into the Lunar Codex, a time capsule launched to the Moon named the most expansive, international, and diverse collection of contemporary culture launched into space.
+His selected painting "Winter" was published in Veja Magazine, Brazil's most influential outlet of printed media, as part of an article covering the Lunar Codex.

-Ramos has most recently stepped into educational roles, including teaching workshops at the Scottsdale Artists School, and being a guest lecturer in the Illuminate event hosted by Artists Magazine.
+Ramos has most recently stepped into educational roles, including teaching workshops at the Scottsdale Artists School, Art Fest Mesa, being a guest lecturer for Artists Magazine, and releasing an online drawing course with Domestika.